 The electric car trend is so steep a climb that some manufacturers feel they have to make a tough choice: either ramp up production right away with old technology or place their bets on new technology.
 In other words, go fast or go green?

-Kwon understands the conundrum.
-While most end users are open to trying new things, she says, “the most important thing is output, capacity and productivity.
+Kim understands the conundrum.
+While most end users are open to trying new things, he says, “the most important thing is output, capacity and productivity.
 The demand is huge, and the infrastructure is still catching up.”

-But going fast and going green are not mutually exclusive goals, Kwon points out.
+But going fast and going green are not mutually exclusive goals, Kim points out.
 Electric furnaces are increasingly becoming the go-to choice in high-heat industries worldwide.

 While there are still questions within this relatively new field that need straightening out, such as the lifespan of the heating elements, Kanthal's R&D commitment is unwavering.

-“Kanthal has good brand recognition,” Kwon says.
+“Kanthal has good brand recognition,” Kim says.
 “Our customers trust our solutions.”

 Growing need for technical support

-She says the availability of technical support will grow and mature in tandem with the demand for electric cars.
-More and more battery makers are now employing their own in-house tech support instead of having to rely on the supplier for maintenance, she says.
+He says the availability of technical support will grow and mature in tandem with the demand for electric cars.
+More and more battery makers are now employing their own in-house tech support instead of having to rely on the supplier for maintenance, he says.

-Interest in sustainability also extends to the car makers and, crucially, to sustainability-minded car buyers, such as Kwon herself, who plans to buy her first electric car next year.
+Interest in sustainability also extends to the car makers and, crucially, to sustainability-minded car buyers.

 Good can always be better!